andrewginns/differential/README.md

 The newsletter generator implements a comprehensive deduplication system to prevent the same content from appearing multiple times in your newsletters:

 ### URL-Based Deduplication
-- URLs are normalized to remove tracking parameters (utm_source, fbclid, etc.)
+- URLs are normalised to remove tracking parameters (utm_source, fbclid, etc.)
-- Identical URLs with different tracking parameters are recognized as duplicates
+- Identical URLs with different tracking parameters are recognised as duplicates
 - Shares of the same URL on different days are automatically detected

 ### Content-Based Deduplication